saliu-oladitan/BoostrapCode1/README.md

 # BoostrapCode1
-This is a set of Bootstrap Simple Code Using the CDN.
+This is a set of Simple Bootstrap Layout Code Using the CDN.
 You can grab any of the code, adjust and use.